-Conferring the predicate 'with distinction'
+Conferring the predicate "with distinction"

-Article 33 The designation 'with distinction' for Master's degree audits
+Article 33 The designation "with distinction" for Master's degree audits

-- 1. A student can receive the designation 'with distinction' for the Master's degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the weighted average of the results of the subjects not including the Master Thesis Project is at least 8.0; passes (v) and exemptions (vr) will not be taken into consideration; - b. the number of credits for the subjects for which a pass (v) has been earned or for which an exemption (vr) has been granted may not exceed 20 credits in total. - c.
-The result for the Master Thesis Project is at least 8.5 - d.
-The actual registration period in the programme does not exceed 30 months - 2.
+- 1. A student can receive the designation "with distinction" for the Master's degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the weighted average of the results of the subjects not including the Master Thesis Project is at least 8.0; passes (v) and exemptions (vr) will not be taken into consideration; - b. the number of credits for the subjects for which a pass (v) has been earned or for which an exemption (vr) has been granted may not exceed 20 credits in total. - c. the result for the Master Thesis Project is at least 8.0. - 2.
 In special cases the Board of Examiners may decide to grant the designation "with distinction" to a student who does not meet the requirements referred to in subsection 1 if the student in question has shown exceptional skills in the degree programme in question.